 The proportion of Ghanaians who are classified as poor based on national definition reduced from 24.2 percent in 2013 to 23.4 percent in 2017.
 More males than females live in households that are deemed to be at risk of poverty.
 Irrespective of the ecological zone, the incidence of poverty is higher among the rural population.
-The increase in poverty in the rural areas is due in part to the increase in the proportion of poor households in the rural savannah zone which was estimated at 64 percent in 2017 compared to 55 percent in 2013.
+Rural Savannah zone has experienced a rise in the population of poor household from 55 percent in 2013 to 64 percent in 2017.
 Regional disaggregation shows that between 2013 and 2017 poverty increased in Volta, Northern, Upper West and Upper East regions, after a general decline from 2005.